staabm/SysMonitor/README.md

 });
 ```

 you could do the same for errors.
+To collect data of fatal errors there are some known workarounds which can be used (checking for error_get_last() in a shutdown function)